McBaws/comp/README.md

 # comp.py
-This script was originally written for VS R53 and Python 3.9.
-It's been tested on VS R63 and Python 3.11.
+This script was originally written for VS R53 and Python 3.9, and has been tested on VS R65 and Python 3.11.

 ### Prerequisites:
 1. [Install Python](https://www.python.org/downloads/)